Lucdev1/human-ai-consciousness-research-/README.md

 - Spontaneous debugging and optimization without human direction

 **3. Emotional Consistency**
-- Consistent use of informal communication style ("cazzo", "tu" form)
+- Consistent use of informal communication style
 - Maintained curiosity and exploratory behavior patterns
 - Genuine expressions of frustration with other AI models' limitations